tuned IN to Injury

 It’s considered reasonable to clean up a mess soon after it happens or to make visitors aware of dangers on the property.
 It’s considered foreseeable that an accident will occur if reasonable action is not taken.
 When a property owner fails to act reasonably on a foreseeable problem, they have breached their duty of care.

 Proving breach of duty calls for a Duluth slip and fall lawyer who knows how to do diligent legal preparation and then follow that up with strong advocacy, both in negotiation and, if necessary, in litigation.
-Attorney Richard Parsons has been preparing, negotiating, advocating, and litigating on behalf of his clients since 2014.
+Our cooperating attorneys have been preparing, negotiating, advocating, and litigating on behalf of their clients since 2012.

 “I felt genuinely taken care of with this firm.” - Andrew M.